PrestaShop/docs/webservice/getting-started.md

 This can be used in combination with the `display` parameter!
 Let's say you want to get the mobile phone numbers of customers #1, #7 and #42: `http://example.com/api/addresses?filter[id_customer]=[1|7|42]&display=[phone_mobile]`

 You can also filter by dates!
 A typical example would be a routine in an ERP fetching the orders since the last call: `http://example.com/api/orders?display=full&date=1&filter[date_add]=[2019-11-14%2013:00:00,2019-11-14%2014:00:00]`.
-In this exemple, we request the orders created on 2019-11-14 between 1pm and 2pm.
+In this example, we request the orders created on 2019-11-14 between 1pm and 2pm.

 {{% notice note %}}
 Pay attention to: